-Our analysis shows that there was a consistent trend of publications being supported by FA at the global level from 2010 to 2022.
+Our analysis show that there was a consistent trend of publications being supported by FA in global level from 2010 to 2022.
 It was a quite different picture in Russia.
-Figure 2 illustrates the share of publications supported by FA and Open Access usage trends in Russia and at the global level from 2010 to 2022.
+Figure 2 illustrates trends of publications' share supported by FA and Open Access in Russia and in global level from 2010 to 2022.